 Biological History (evidence of gene/culture coevolution & social animal synergies)

 ...
 10 topics with ethics, law and scientific methodology thrown in a vain attempt to avoid loose ends?
-Evolutionary economics becomes the science of sciences?
-A mighty task and my own ignorance precludes any detailed answers here ... but I do know where to find some suggestions!
-Start with 1,000 references listed in 'The Evolutionary Foundations of Economics', edited by Kurt Dopfer ... but remember Evolutionary Economics is an ex post explanation of the immense complexity of life - 'a garden of forking paths' - it can never be an ex ante prediction of outcomes.
+Evolutionary Economics becomes the science of sciences?
+A mighty task and our own ignorance precludes any detailed answers here ... but we do know where to find some suggestions!
+Start with 1,000 references listed in 'The Evolutionary Foundations of Economics', edited by Kurt Dopfer ... but remember Evolutionary Economics was an ex post explanation of the immense complexity of life - 'a garden of forking paths' - it could never be an ex ante prediction of outcomes.

 increasing complexity, change, conflict & scarcity

-The driving force involved in all economic survival tricks comes from the dissipating energy flows associated with the laws of nature which have been working their magic since at least the big bang .
+The driving force involved in all economic survival tricks and all other happenings, comes from the dissipating energy flows associated with the laws of nature which have been working their magic since at least the big bang.
 The expanding universe with its associated temperature gradients always increased entropy and the opportunity for hard work!

-Dissipating energy flows in local open complex systems produce novel structures and some survive - those structures in turn interact and increase complexity as energy flows are intensified - history unfolds as a series of emergences ... but work is involved ... there's no free lunch ...
+Dissipating energy flows in local open complex systems produce novel structures and some survived - those structures in turn interacted and increased complexity as energy flows intensified - history unfolded as a series of emergences ... but work was involved ... there's no free lunch.

-Perhaps the most relevant example for economic decisions & the human brain is the capture of dissipating energy by photosynthesis which powers metabolism.
-All economic costs ultimately result from the loss of useful energy gradients due to the spontaneous action of the 2nd law of thermodynamics ...
+Perhaps the most relevant example for economic decisions & the human brain was the capture of dissipating energy by photosynthesis which powered metabolism.
+All economic costs ultimately resulted from the loss of useful energy gradients due to the spontaneous action of the 2nd law of thermodynamics ...

-NB It is the 2nd law that guarantees change ... stuff happens ... ice melts ... iron rusts ... roofs leak ... proteins are synthesised ... and there's something rather than nothing ...
+NB It was the 2nd law that guaranteed change ... stuff happened ... ice melted ... iron rusted ... roofs leaked ... proteins were synthesised ... and there was something rather than nothing.

 hierarchies of evolutionary stable structures

-On the edge of chaos energy streams can 'work' to counter the corrosive effect of the 2nd Law of Thermodynamics such individual 'tricks' can interact with others resulting in self organised patterns.
-A trick is an activity achieving an unpredictable end.
+On the edge of chaos energy streams could 'work' to counter the corrosive effect of the 2nd Law of Thermodynamics.
+Such individual 'tricks' could interact with others resulting in self organised patterns.
+A trick was an activity achieving an unpredictable end.

-Traditional economics was unwittingly modeled by closed systems and the 1st Law of Thermodynamics which predicted non existing stable equilibriums.
+Traditional economics was unwittingly modeled by closed systems and the 1st Law of Thermodynamics which predicted non existent stable equilibriums.

-Evolutionary economics is based on open systems and the 2nd Law of Thermodynamics predicting emergent structures, patterns and novelty associated with dissipative systems far from equilibrium.
+Evolutionary economics based on open systems and the 2nd Law of Thermodynamics predicted emergent structures, patterns and novelty associated with dissipative systems far from equilibrium.

-Interactions will result in stochastic events which can push non-linear systems towards attractors - local niches which are stable, impossible to predict and difficult to change - characterised as -
+Interactions resulted in stochastic events which could push non-linear systems towards attractors - local niches which were stable, impossible to predict and difficult to change - characterised as -

 dynamic, changing, irreversible and history dependent